So, That's Who CNN Was Busted Partying With in London Last Month

 She also downplayed the idea that Powell will face an indictment.

-“The United States Attorney’s Office contacted the Federal Reserve on multiple occasions to discuss cost overruns and the chairman’s congressional testimony, but were ignored, necessitating the use of legal process — which is not a threat,” Pirro wrote.
+“The United States Attorney’s Office contacted the Federal Reserve on multiple occasions to discuss cost overruns and the chairman’s congressional testimony, but was ignored, necessitating the use of legal process, which is not a threat,” Pirro wrote.
 "The word 'indictment' has come out of Mr. Powell’s mouth, no one else’s.
 None of this would have happened if they had just responded to our outreach.
 This office makes decisions based on the merits, nothing more and nothing less.
 We agree with the chairman of the Federal Reserve that no one is above the law, and that is why we expect his full cooperation."

 Federal Reserve Chairman Jerome Powell is under criminal investigation by the U.S. Attorney’s Office in D.C., accused of misleading Congress during his June 2025 testimony on a $2.5 billion renovation of the Fed’s Washington headquarters.